armankhondker/Twitter-Bot-Sentiment-Analysis/README.md

 # Twitter-Bot-Sentiment-Analysis
-A twitter bot used to scrape tweets to use for the PROS Hackathon 2019.
+A twitter bot used to scrape tweets to analyze with sentiment analysis for the PROS Hackathon 2019.

 # Technoligies Used